Solas (Dragon Age)

-Solas is the focal point of pre-release promotional efforts for the upcoming fourth mainline entry in the Dragon Age video game series – titled Dragon Age: Dreadwolf after his sobriquet.
+Solas was the focal point of pre-release promotional efforts for the fourth mainline entry in the Dragon Age video game series – titled Dragon Age: The Veilguard.
+The game opens with the protagonist Rook disrupting Solas' ritual to bring down the Veil which unleashes two blighted elven gods that Solas had sealed away.
+The disruption magically ties Rook to Solas; throughout the game, the player has the opportunity to uncover Solas' memories and regrets around historic events he was involved in.
 He is voiced by Welsh actor Gareth David-Lloyd.

 Development

-Solas was written by Patrick Weekes, with heavy input from lead writer David Gaider, although the character was originally conceived and named prior to Weekes joining the project.
+Solas was written by Trick Weekes, with heavy input from lead writer David Gaider, although the character was originally conceived and named prior to Weekes joining the project.
 In an interview, Weekes said that aspects of Solas' characterization was based on David Tennant's Doctor Who performance, who successfully conveyed the character's humanity as well as ancient nature in their view.
 Weekes noted that writing a character with hidden depths like Solas provided a great deal of both difficulty and opportunity.
-The character is depicted within an in-game cutscene as disdaining tea.
-Besides the fact that tea, particularly caffeinated tea, is a stimulant which may hinder Solas from crossing into the Fade during sleep, the character's dislike of tea also reflects Weekes' personal dislike of tea.
+In a video uploaded on BioWare's official YouTube channel titled "What Makes a Good Character?", Weekes used Harry Potter as a metaphor to explain how Solas perceives himself as the hero of the story; he feels he is "this luckless, unfortunate person who by an unpleasant destiny and the simple fact that no one else has the ability to do it, that it has to be him and that someone else would get it wrong".

-Originally, Solas was not available as a romance option in Inquisition; according to Mike Laidlaw, BioWare redesigned him as a potential love interest for a female elven Inquisitor when they extended the game's development for a year.
+Originally, Solas was not available as a romance option in Dragon Age: Inquisition; according to Mike Laidlaw, BioWare redesigned him as a potential love interest for a female elven Inquisitor when they extended the game's development for a year.
 Weekes noted that this was an opportunity to increase the basic sadness of the character.
 Solas will initiate the breakup of his relationship with the Inquisitor at the conclusion of the romance subplot, regardless of the player's choices.

-In a video uploaded on BioWare's official YouTube channel titled "What Makes a Good Character?", Weekes used Harry Potter as a metaphor to explain how Solas perceives himself as the hero of the story; he feels he is "this luckless, unfortunate person who by an unpleasant destiny and the simple fact that no one else has the ability to do it, that it has to be him and that someone else would get it wrong".
+Jessica Barnes of GameRant noted that Solas is "only romanceable by female elves" which is "due to the revelation of his role as an antagonist in the final moments of Dragon Age: Inquisition" – BioWare limited "his romantic interests" in order "to avoid the harmful tropes of the villainous bisexual character".

 During a Q&A session at the Phoenix Fan Fest 2015, Gareth David-Lloyd revealed that he recorded voice work for Solas over a period of two and a half years.
 He was provided with a simple outline and some lines on a screen to work with in lieu of a comprehensive backstory for Solas; he eventually developed a stronger idea of who the character is about three or four months after he started.
 In Inquisition, Solas sometimes speaks in poetic meter, and the player character will gain approval when replying in kind.
 This is a deliberate design choice, given his characterization and personality.